-Ms Fortnum, a “transsexual female”, worked as a care assistant for Suffolk County Council.
-When the mother of a female client with learning difficulties objected to the intimate care being provided a male care worker, Fortnum was taken off these duties.
+Ms Fortnum, a “transsexual female” (trans-identified male), worked as a care assistant for Suffolk County Council.
+When the mother of a female client with learning difficulties objected to intimate care being provided by a male care worker, Fortnum was taken off these duties.
 This was judged to be discrimination.

 “The applicant took offence and, rightly, at being treated differently by reason of gender reassignment from a natural born woman.”